 In this example, we can see that the latitude is 38.7°.

-Calculating the Tilt Angle
+Calculating the Tilt Angle for Northern Hemisphere

 The best way to maximize power output for a PV system is to place solar panels facing directly south (in the northern hemisphere) or north (in the southern hemisphere).
 This results in PV systems having shallower tilts the further south and higher tilting angles the further north.